matthewkapfhammer/matthewkapfhammer.github.io/content/blog/wsl_githubpags_pelican.md

 Github Pages makes hosting dead simple and updating quick.

-Looking forward to adding the new theme!
+It feels like the styling choices for the headings in the default theme make it difficult to skim.
+This is a problem for me.
+Looking forward to adding a new theme!